Portrait of an Artist (Pool with Two Figures): Composition

 This work brings together two of Hockney's themes from his paintings of the late 1960s and early 1970s: the swimming pool, and the double portrait.
-It depicts a male figure in white trunks swimming breaststroke underwater, and the painter Peter Schlesinger, Hockney's former lover and muse, fully clothed and standing at the edge of the pool looking down at the swimmer.
+It depicts a male figure in white trunks swimming underwater, and the painter Peter Schlesinger, Hockney's former lover and muse, fully clothed and standing at the edge of the pool looking down at the swimmer.
 The painting is set in southern France, near Saint-Tropez.
 In characteristic Hockney style, the foreground is simplified and flattened with a view of tree-clad hills in the background.

 The composition was inspired by a serendipitous combination of photographs that Hockney noticed on his studio floor: one of a man swimming underwater, taken in California in 1966, and the other of a man standing looking at the ground.
-Juxtaposed, it appeared as if the standing person was looking at the swimmer.
+Juxtaposed, it appeared as if the standing person were looking at the swimmer.
 Hockney's relationship with Schlesinger had ended abruptly in 1971, following a fight in Cadaqués.
 "By showing another young man swimming towards Peter, the artist acknowledges lost love and his boyfriend’s desire for a new partner".
 The painting can be viewed as fitting into a European tradition since the Renaissance of depicting the nude bathing, washing off the stain of pollution amid the peace of nature.

 Hockney worked on the painting for four months in late 1971, but dissatisfied with the composition, in particular with the angle of the pool, abandoned the work and started afresh.
 He then travelled for several months with Mark Lancaster, and returned to the work in early 1972.
 The year 1972 was a very productive year for Hockney, as he threw himself into his work to escape from his unhappiness, often working 14 or 15 hours a day.
 Around the same time, he was working on his (unfinished) double portrait of George Lawson and Wayne Sleep (1972-5, Tate).

 In April 1972, Hockney flew to the south of France to better visualise the figure swimming underwater, using the pool at film director Tony Richardson's villa at Le Nid du Duc near Saint-Tropez to do so.
 Hockney's studio assistant, Mo McDermott, recreated the pose of the downcast man, while a young photographer, John St Clair, was the swimmer.
 Hockney took hundreds of photographs based on his original composition.

 Back at his London studio, Hockney assembled the photos along with photographs of Peter Schlesinger taken in Kensington Gardens wearing the same pink jacket.
 Hockney worked on the painting for two weeks, working 18-hour days, completing and varnishing it only the night before it was due to be shipped to New York for the exhibition at André Emmerich Gallery.
 It was first shown in the exhibition Paintings and Drawings, which ran from 13 to 31 May 1972.